Archive of Our Own

 Users who didn't frequent the site often, or were new, gave up in frustration.

-• Search & Navigation had two ways to preform a keyword search.
-The search bar was rated to be the easiest way by users, however, 50% of the users tested used the Fandom Lists page, which also hosted quick links to each fandom's stories.
+• The search bar was rated to be the easiest way by users, however, 50% of the users tested used the Fandom Lists page, which also hosted quick links to each fandom's stories.

 Original Fandom Links Page Filled with Thousands of Links